sdcoffel/cs2620/design exercise 1/readme.md

 ## Running the Server

 From this directory, run `python server.py` and the server will boot.
 The server runs on port `12345`.
+Note that if you do not run the server first, you will encounter a socket error and will not be able to connect.
+Always run the server before firing up the GUI.

 ## Running the Client GUI

-From this directory, run `python gui.py` and the GUI application will load.
+From this directory, run `python GUI.py` and the GUI application will load.
 Again, the server runs on port `12345` so input that port as well as the IP address of the computer running the server into the client to connect.
 If the client and the server are on the same computer, you can use `localhost` to connect.
+Note that eduroam and harvard secure are a bit too encrypted to just send anything over the network, so you need to be on 'Harvard University' -- the public wifi, in order to talk across multiple machines.

 ## Wire Protocols